desh2608/academic-kickstart/content/home/about.md

 # About

-I am a graduate student at [Johns Hopkins University](https://www.cs.jhu.edu/), working in the [Center for Language and Speech Processing (CLSP)](https://www.clsp.jhu.edu/).
+I am a graduate student at [Johns Hopkins University](https://www.cs.jhu.edu/), working in the [Center for Language and Speech Processing (CLSP)](https://www.clsp.jhu.edu/), advised by [Daniel Povey](http://www.danielpovey.com) and [Sanjeev Khudanpur](https://clsp.wse.jhu.edu/faculty-pages/sanjeev/).
 My research interests are in theoretical and applied machine learning, particularly unsupervised learning techniques for language.

 I graduated from IIT Guwahati in 2017 with a major in Computer Science.
 My [bachelor thesis]({{<ref "project/btp.md">}}) was on deep learning methods for relation extraction in clinical text, supervised by [Prof. Ashish Anand](http://www.iitg.ac.in/anand.ashish/index.html).